 The field of fire safety has benefited a lot from technological advancement.
 It has graduated from simple fire alarm systems that simply sound alarms to automated systems that can fully contain fires and contact fire alarm monitoring services.
 However, the simplest way to look at commercial fire alarm systems is by classifying them into manual and automatic systems.

 These are the two broad types of commercial fire alarm systems.
 Manual systems, just as the name suggests, need to be manually operated in every stage.
 Its detection system relies on human beings to notice a fire.
 Alarm and notification systems need to be initiated every time a fire breaks.
 This is commonly done using a fire alarm pull station that sets off the building’s alarm.
 Additionally, someone has to make a call to the fire emergency department to inform them of a fire.
 Lastly, it requires human action to intervene in the situation, such as the use of fire extinguishers.

 Manual commercial fire alarm systems are still quite effective but are slowly being phased out by automatic commercial fire alarm systems that offer better protection.
-This is largely because manual systems are useless in the absence of human intervention.
+This is large because manual systems are useless in the absence of human intervention.